 c.
 Section 01, “Objective(s).”
 Lists the objective(s) of the TI.
 For multiple objectives, use a bulleted list.
 This section also states whether the nature of the TI is performance-based or information-gathering.

 d.
-Section 02, “Background.” rovidescritical pertinent background toimplementationTI
+Section 02, “Background.”
+This section provides critical and pertinent background information required to understanding the generic issue and assist in the implementation of the TI.
+This section should specifically describe the reasons why this TI is being issued including an assessment of the safety or security significance and justification of resources expenditures.

 Section 03, “Inspection Requirements and Inspection Guidance.”
 This section presents, in a numerically-ordered list of distinct, concise statements, the specific inspection items that need to be accomplished in order to meet the objective(s) stated in Section 01.
 Each numbered requirement shall be followed by specific guidance to implement the requirement.
 TIs emphasize observing activities.
 They are not to be used for solely reviewing documents.
 TI requirements should be performance-based, clearly stated, and focused on the implementation of programs, modifications, and procedures.
 However, TIs that are information-gathering by nature may involve inspection requirements that are slightly different from performance-based requirements.